michelesr/thesis/src/ci.md

 ### Organization

 This chapter will present the organization and implementation of a Continuous Integration system.
-Continuous Integration is an essential part of an Agile software development process.
 This implementation is based on the cooperation between different components:

 - a Git based Source Code Management
 - a Continuous Integration tool
-- Docker and docker-compose
+- Docker and Docker Compose

 For every component used in the implementation, the installation and configuration procedure will be exposed.
-A desktop machine will be used for the installation of the environment, but the procedure is completely replicable in a server that runs a GNU/Linux operating system.
+The procedure can be reproduced in desktop environment as well as in servers.

 ## Gogs - Go Git Service